ian-gla/code-club/session2/medium/points_to_bounding_box.md

 # Bounding boxes form points

-Write a function `bounding_box()` which takes a list of coordinates as an argument and returns a 100x100 array which is valued zero everywhere except for at the edges of the smallest rectagle containing every point (inclusive of the edge coordinates).
+Write a function `bounding_box()` which takes a list of coordinates as an argument and returns a 100x100 array which is valued zero everywhere except at the edges of the smallest rectagle containing every point (inclusive of the edge coordinates).

-You should also write a funcoitn which produces a list of random coordinates to test your function.
+You should also write a function which produces a list of random coordinates to test your function.
 ### Example
 The example below is plotted onto a 10x10 array, rather than 100x100.
 We assume the cooordinates are zero indexed.